emmanuel1-byte/click-shortener/readme.md

+Here’s the markdown structure corrected with your content:

+---

 # URL Shortener with Click Analytics

 A simple URL shortener built with **FastAPI** and **SQLModel** that allows users to shorten URLs and track the number of clicks on each shortened URL.
 This application demonstrates how to implement URL shortening and analytics using FastAPI and SQLModel.